farmera/sare_grant/study_methods.md

 1. Placing a camera at the correct height and orientation for a sufficient period of time.

-    * In [Section 3](kites_balloons_drones.md) we considered three possible methods for positioning a camera in the air: a kite, a helium-filled balloon, and an aerial drone.
+    * In [Section 3](kites_balloons_drones.md) three possible methods for positioning a camera in the air (a kite, a helium-filled balloon, and an aerial drone) are considered.
 Each has its advantages and disadvantages.

 2. Acquiring sufficient spectral detail from a camera such that the data may be usefully analyzed.

-    * The phrase 'sufficient spectral detail' will be unpacked but essentially means clear separation of the individual bands of light captured.
+    * The phrase 'sufficient spectral detail' will be unpacked but essentially means clear separation of the individual bands of captured light.

 It became apparent during our study that the ability to place a camera in a relatively steady position for sufficient periods of time was a determining factor in whether or not our data would be meaningful for more than a qualitative assessment